Mississippi River Learning Center | GATEWAY

 Project Design

 The City of Saint Paul and Great River Passage Conservancy, in partnership with Mississippi Park Connection, the National Park Service, Your Boat Club, and Wilderness Inquiry worked with W Architecture & Landscape Architecture to complete schematic design for the Mississippi River Learning Center.
 Schematic design includes site analysis, exploring design concepts, providing a general overview of the basic features and programming, and getting a general idea of the look and feel of the project.
-Following months of community engagement, we are excited to present the final schematic design:
+Following months of community engagement, we invite you to watch the final schematic design as it was presented in October 2022 and review the final conceptual design report with further detail below.

-The next step will consist of a six-month transition period to address partner roles and responsibilities, finance strategy, programming planning and a bonding initiative.
-Stay connected with us to receive updates as the project continues to move forward.
+Stay connected with us to receive updates as the project continues to move forward!

 Project Timeline